widelang/draft/README.md

 $words.filter(w => w.length > 4)
 ```

-⚠️ Noticed that when using methods you just used one dot?
+⚠️ When using utility methods you just used one.
 That's because you are calling the Object corresponding to the data type itself, not the static context of the group.

 ### Shadowing Exchange

-You can shadow Entities from Immutable to Mutable state.
+You can shadow Entities from Immutable to Mutable state and vice-versa.
 But be carefull because excessive shadowing can be confusing.
-That's why using $ in Immutables usage is the best whay to go!
+That's why explicitly using `$` in Mutables usage is the best way to go!

-Without signaling $ state intent:
+Without signaling `$` State Intent on usage:

 ```lua
 n:= 1